hansman/writings/on_what_we_want.md

 If we want, we can look each others in the eyes <br>
-without bing nervous and never stop. <br>
+without being nervous and never stop. <br>
 If we want we can understand each other.